Tutorial: Deploy Azure Machine Learning as an IoT Edge module (preview)

 Delete Azure resources

 Deleting Azure resources and resource groups is irreversible.
 Make sure that you don't accidentally delete the wrong resource group or resources.
-If you created the IoT hub inside an existing resource group that has resources that you want to keep, delete only the IoT hub resource itself, instead of deleting the resource group.
+If you created the IoT hub inside an existing resource group that has resources that you want to keep, delete only the IoT hub resource itself, not the resource group.

 To delete the resources:

-Sign in to the Azure portal and select Resource groups.
+Sign in to the Azure portal, and then select Resource groups.

 Select the name of the resource group that contains your IoT Edge test resources.